-The Ordinance of 23rd December 1971
+The Ordinance of December 23rd, 1971

-The term ‘SWISS MADE’ as applied to watchmaking was first subject to federal regulation on 23rd December 1971 with an ordinance that defined the characteristics and standards a watch must meet in order to be able to boast the designation of Swiss origin, better known as Swiss Made.
+The term ‘Swiss Made’ as applied to watchmaking was first subject to federal regulation on 23rd December 1971, when an ordinance defined the characteristics and standards a watch must meet to qualify as being of Swiss origin, better known as Swiss Made.

 - Movement assembled and inspected in Switzerland